17 Must-Have KPIs For Cost-Efficient Inventory Management

 If your Gross Margin is very good, but your GMROI is low.
 It would mean that either your inventory costs were too high or that your prices were too high, and thus you couldn’t sell enough products.

-This metric is a direct financial correlation with your inventory management efficiency.
+This inventory KPI is a direct financial correlation with your inventory management efficiency.
 So keep aiming as high as possible.

 These inventory management KPIs focus on how you supply your inventory and manage the receiving orders.

 Receiving KPIs will help you understand if you’re receiving stock efficiently and give you an idea of how to improve your process.

 This metric measures the efficiency of your employees when transporting received stock into your inventory.

 The higher this metric, the more efficient is your receiving process.
 And if it’s too low, there might be areas of improvement in your procedures.